New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Proofs of main results

-Our main results are based on the Stein operator \ben A f(x) = f'(x)-f(x) \ee previuosly studied (independently of each other and, in the case of the first two, independent of the present work) by \cite{Weinberg2005}, \cite{Bon2006} and \cite{Chatterjee2006}.
+previously studied (independently of each other and, in the case of the first two, independent of the present work) by \citet{Weinberg2005}, \citet{Bon2006} and \citet{Chatterjee2006}.
+It is straightforward that the solution $f$ to~\eqref{40} can be written as